Our Generation, Our Voices, All Our Futures

 This project is breaking new ground by working with children directly to develop new technology that works for them.
 In doing so, we hope to gather information to better understand children’s experiences of the world.

-Involving the children in the co-design process means they have the opportunity to design the interface and dictate how they engage with it to share their ideas and experiences.
-We hope this means we’ll end up with a tool that is not only fun and easy to use, but also one that provides a window into children’s worlds.
+Involving the children in the co-design process means they have the opportunity to design the interface and dictate how they can engage with it to share their ideas and experiences.
+As a result, we have a tool that is not only fun and easy to use, but also one that provides a window into children’s worlds.

 How will the information be analysed?

-Our Voices is committed to enabling children to express themselves in the way they feel most comfortable, and so we expect that the data we collect will be complex: made up of photos, videos, art, voice recordings and text.
+Growing Up in New Zealand and the Our Voices project are committed to enabling young people to express themselves in the way they feel most comfortable, and so we expect that the information we collect will be complex: potentially including photos, videos, voice recordings and text.

-To analyse this complex data, the project will develop novel machine learning techniques with the New Zealand context in mind.
+To analyse this complex information, the project is developing novel machine learning techniques that are appropriate for the New Zealand context.

-Using machine learning means we can analyse large and complex sets of information quickly so that evidence can be provided in a timely manner to inform wellbeing policy and research.
+Using machine learning means we will be able to analyse large and complex sets of multi-modal information more rapidly so that the evidence that comes directly from the cohort themselves can be provided in a timely manner to inform well-being policy-decisions and future research.